sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 role and aria attributes and inner elements with the same semantic meaning should be assigned `role="presentation"`.

-This allows consumers to use the host element as the reference and also place id references on it.
+This allows consumers to use the host element as the reference and also place ID references on it.

 #### ID handling

-Element ids are relevant for both connecting elements for specific functionality and to provide a better experience for accessibility.
+Element IDs are relevant for both connecting elements for specific functionality and providing a better experience for accessibility.

 ##### Host ID

-In certain scenarios a component should have a default ID (e.g. when the usage of the ID is expected).
+In certain scenarios, a component should have a default ID (e.g. when the usage of the ID is expected).

 There are various ways to assign an ID to the host.
 One option is to do it in the connectedCallback.